Yemen's Houthi rebels release crew of commercial vessel seized in Red Sea in November 2023

 Vessel's link to Israeli billionaire

-The Houthi rebels said they hijacked the Galaxy Leader over its connection to Israel.
-They then had a campaign targeting ships in international waters, which only stopped with the recent ceasefire in Israel's war on Hamas in the Gaza Strip.
+The Houthis said they hijacked the Galaxy Leader over its connection to Israel.
+The attack launched the rebels' campaign targeting ships in international waters in the Red Sea, the Gulf of Aden and the Bab el-Mandeb Strait that connects them.

-A representative for the Galaxy Leader's owners had no immediate comment on Wednesday.
+A representative for the Galaxy Leader's owners had no comment on Wednesday.

 On Monday, the Houthis signaled they now will limit their attacks in the Red Sea corridor to only Israeli-affiliated ships after a ceasefire began in the Gaza Strip, but warned wider assaults could resume if needed.